mauriciopoppe/blog/site/content/notes/learning-japanese.md

   Because Gemini in Chrome has awareness of your current page and context, it can provide highly relevant answers.
   [I wrote more details about this workflow in this guide](https://mauriciopoppe.github.io/SubtitleInsights/guides/gemini-side-panel.html).
 * **Mining Words with Yomitan** - I have configured Yomitan with the Jitendex.org index and the BCCWJ frequency dictionary.
-  As a result, when I hover over a new word I get to see: how it's pronounced in Furigana, its meanings and how often it appears.
+  As a result, when I hover over a new word I get to see: how it's pronounced in Furigana, its meanings, and how often it appears.
-  Knowing how often it appears is the most useful thing because if a word appears often in text then it means that it should be very high in the list of words that I should learn.
+  Knowing how often it appears is the most useful thing because if a word appears often in text, it should be very high on the list of words I learn.
 I wrote more details about how I mine words with Yomitan and my extension in [this guide](https://mauriciopoppe.github.io/SubtitleInsights/guides/yomitan-mining.html).
 * **Augmenting content to mined vocabulary** - Japanese words may have Kanji in addition to Kana.
-To remember the Kanji and Kana I learn mnemonics, I ask Gemini to create a mnemonic focused on the 3 things I'm interested about: meaning, shape and sound.
+To remember Kanji and Kana, I use mnemonics.
+  I ask Gemini to create a mnemonic focused on three things: meaning, shape, and sound.
-  It's much simpler to look at the strokes that make the character and remember a story around it, which eventually tells me the meaning, shape, and sound.
+  It's much simpler to look at the strokes that form the character and remember a story around it, which eventually helps me recall the meaning, shape, and sound.
 This has worked wonderfully for me so far.

   * While I could do that manually through the Gemini UI, [I have a script](https://github.com/mauriciopoppe/anki-decks) that scans my list of recently learned words from Anki and augments notes to it.